Introduction

 For examples of these distinct uses of the goat image, consider the following passages:

-And Aaron shall lay both his hands upon the head of the live goat, and confess over him all the iniquities of the children of Israel, and all their transgressions in all their sins, putting them upon the head of the goat, and shall send him away by the hand of a fit man into the wilderness:
+21And Aaron shall lay both his hands upon the head of the live goat, and confess over him all the iniquities of the children of Israel, and all their transgressions in all their sins, putting them upon the head of the goat, and shall send him away by the hand of a fit man into the wilderness: 22And the goat shall bear upon him all their iniquities unto a land not inhabited: and he shall let go the goat in the wilderness.

 Leviticus 16 presents the two-goat ritual on the Day of Atonement, where one goat is offered and the other is sent away, carrying the community’s sins.
 Matthew 25 uses the image of sheep and goats to teach about final judgment and moral responsibility.
 Daniel’s vision of a male goat portrays international conquest and political movement.
 Genesis narratives show goats as part of household economy and familial relations, especially in contexts of blessing, deception, and provision.